Hockey WA

 Hockey WA is the organisation responsible for the sport of Field Hockey in the state of Western Australia.
-Hockey WA is represented in the Australian Hockey League competition by the SmokeFree WA Thundersticks and the SmokeFree WA Diamonds.
-Hockey WA also run the top club competitions in Australia, the Melville Toyota League for both Men and Women.
+Hockey WA is represented in the Hockey One competition by the Perth Thundersticks.
+Hockey WA also run the top club competitions in Australia, the Hockey WA Premier League for both Men and Women.

 In late 2003, Hockey WA was formed from a merger between the Western Australian Men's Hockey Association and the Western Australian Women's Hockey Association.
 It is approaching 100 years since the establishment of the individual Associations and it is anticipated that the amalgamation will be of major benefit to Hockey in Western Australia.

 Early history

 Early records indicated that hockey matches were taking place in Western Australia around 1903 and that by 1906 four Teams existed in the Perth area.
 In 1906 an inter-club competition had begun and by 1908 the Western Australian Hockey Association had been formed.

-Games involving women and particularly schoolgirls were reported in the early 1900s and the Western Australian Women’s Hockey Association was officially formed on 14 June 1916.
+Games involving women and particularly schoolgirls were reported in the early 1900s and the Western Australian Women's Hockey Association was officially formed on 14 June 1916.

 The Western Australian Association decided to adopt the Rules and Regulations of The Hockey Association and sought affiliation with that England based body in 1907.

 The early Western Australian teams were mainly located in the Perth area.
 However the Wilberforce Club Team emerged in 1906 and carried the name of the Hamersley Farm and Homestead, which was situated near York.
 The Wilberforce team was a family affair and for many of the matches the team mainly comprised the members of two families.
 The opposing teams were required to travel (by train) back and forth to York and to the City (some 100 kilometres each way) to complete their match programme.

 The condition of some of the playing surfaces that were available in these early times was reported to be "poor".
 However, this may have been partly acceptable to the match participants who were often referred to as being "enthusiastic and robust".
 The "Association Ground" was the W.A.C.A Cricket Ground of today and was one of the better pitches and regular venues for the hockey matches.
 Matches were also played at the Royal Agricultural Society's Claremont Show-Grounds and at the South Perth Zoological Gardens.

-In the first few years up to six teams including Perth, Wilberforce, Fremantle, YMCA, Claremont and Guildford engaged in hard-fought games in an endeavor to win the Hope Cup, which had been donated by Dr. Hope and was contested by the top grade teams from 1908.
-Early honors were shared between the Perth and Wilberforce Clubs.
+In the first few years up to six teams including Perth, Wilberforce, Fremantle, YMCA, Claremont and Guildford engaged in hard-fought games in an endeavour to win the Hope Cup, which had been donated by Dr. Hope and was contested by the top grade teams from 1908.
+Early honours were shared between the Perth and Wilberforce Clubs.
 In the five-year period from 1908 to 1912 Wilberforce won the Cup three times and Perth won twice.